Paper Check Alternatives: How to Ease Your Transition to Digital Payments

 Check fraud happens more often than you think.
 In fact, checks are the most targeted payment method for fraud activity, representing 66% of methods subject to attempted and actual payment fraud.

 Although banks are vigilant and can mitigate attempts at check fraud, these funds remain inaccessible to your business during the review process.

 Perhaps the greatest challenge checks pose for accounting departments in a post-COVID world is their reliance on teams being in-office.

 Many businesses continue to operate remotely.
-Continuing to accept check payments means some poor soul on your team must commute to the office, just to pick up a stack of checks inevitably waiting on someone’s desk.
+Continuing to accept paper check payments means some poor soul on your team must commute to the office, just to pick up a stack of checks inevitably waiting on someone’s desk.

 The sporadic nature of these trips only further delays when these payments get settled.
 This is an inconvenience to your accounts receivable (AR) team and to your customers’ accounts payable (AP) team.

-What are the alternatives to paper checks?
+What are the top paper check alternatives?

-Beyond cost savings and cash management improvements, businesses are also looking to transition away from checks to provide their customers with a better experience.
+Beyond cost savings and cash management improvements, businesses are also looking to transition away from paper checks to provide their customers with a better experience.
 The same survey we referred to earlier unveiled that 87% of finance leaders believe that their buyers are ready to move away from check payments to digital payments.